CamPlume1/generate_take_home/README.md

 It should be noted that this strategy can be disproven by the given test case, which I realized in testing.
 I decided to include in my submission regardless.

 ### Strategy 4: RepeatTags
+This is a strategy I tried that has a large logical error, in that I tried repeating unprocessed nodes.
+This leads to an infinite loop.
+This strategy no longer executes in my program, but the code can be found in class repeatTagsBlockNode

 ### Strategy 5: PostProcessing
 In this strategy, special characters are processed after all numbers in a block have been set, therefore changing the position of repeated strings within a node.